Follow-Up Tests

 Inside Hesperostipa comata Muhlenbergia montana Festuca arizonica

-These comparisons are more ecologically nuanced than just thinking about a single factor.
-For example, it reflects the fact that different factors shape the distributions of different species.
+Comparisons like this can be more ecologically nuanced than just thinking about a single factor.
+For example, they reflects the fact that different factors shape the distributions of different species.

 Consistency of Indicators Among Sites